Section -147

 Introduction

 Hello friends, this time I got opportunity from my new office to prepare on a seminar for exchanging thoughts on “Reopening of assessment” in study circles.
 I endeavour this attempt and left no stone unturned to bring out in depth analysis and research on this topic.
 This blog covers an extensive analysis on the reassessment provisions in light of landmarks judgement which will help professional to face dispose the litigations hastily.
 I am not inserting bare sections here to increase the size of blog, it is written keeping in mind to provide less, solid and crux content about the matter.
 It includes gist if case laws on section 147, few riders which can twist anyone mind along with plethora of recent rulings on 147 at the end to left your mind tranquil.
 Let’s start the journey!
-The provisions of section 147 empower the Assessing Officer, to reopen an assessment if he has “reason to believe” that income has escaped assessment.
-The important words under section 147 are ‘has reason to believe’ and these words are stronger than the words ‘is satisfied’.
-Reopening can be done on QUIPIDITY of assessee & STUPIDITY of AO.

 For better view OPEN In PDF.